yuta-fujimoto-naist/AttractingContributors/README.md

 Equinox

 # List of The Second Place.
 (My tip)
-Justin Palace
+1. Justin Palace
-Geraldina
+2. Geraldina
-Ask Victor More
+3. Ask Victor More
-Lilac
+4. Lilac
-Unicorn Lion
+5. Unicorn Lion
-Win Mighty
+6. Win Mighty

 # List of Exacta.
 (My betting)
-Equinox-Justin Palace 300yen
+1. Equinox-Justin Palace 300yen
-Equinox-Geraldina 300yen
+2. Equinox-Geraldina 300yen
-Equinox-Ask Victor More 300yen
+3. Equinox-Ask Victor More 300yen
-Equinox-Lilac 500yen
+4. Equinox-Lilac 500yen
-Equinox-Unicorn Lion 500yen
+5. Equinox-Unicorn Lion 500yen
-Equinox-Win Mighty 500yen
+6. Equinox-Win Mighty 500yen

 total 2400yen

 # List of The Winner.
-(Your tip)
+(Your name tip)

 # List of The Second Place.
-(Your tip)
+(Your name tip)

 # List of Exacta.
-(Your betting)
+(Your name betting)

 total

-There is no intention to make you bet an unreasonable amount.
+There is no intention to make you bet an unreasonable amount. <br>
 Please consult with your wallet and decide how much you want to bet.